Lim Ulrich sequences and Lech's conjecture: Introduction

-One of the main results in \cite{BhattHochsterMaLimCohenMacaulaysequence} is that the existence of lim Cohen--Macaulay sequences implies Serre's conjecture on positivity of intersection multiplicities, which greatly extends the earlier observation that the existence of small Cohen--Macaulay modules implies Serre's conjecture.
+One of the main results in \cite{BhattHochsterMaLimCohenMacaulaysequence} is that the existence of lim Cohen--Macaulay sequences implies Serre's conjecture on positivity of intersection multiplicities \cite{SerreLocalAlgebra}, which greatly extends the earlier observation that the existence of small Cohen--Macaulay modules implies Serre's conjecture \cite{HochsterCMmodules}.
 Similarly, it was an earlier observation of Hochster--Huneke and Hanes that the existence of Ulrich modules implies Lech's conjecture, see \cite{HanesThesis}.
-We largely generalize this idea and prove the following
+We generalize this idea and prove the following

-\begin{theoremB*}[=\autoref{thm:limUlrichimpliesLech}] Let $(R,\m)\to (S,\n)$ be a flat local extension of Noetherian local rings such that $R$ is a domain and $\dim R=\dim S$.
-Suppose $R$ admits a weakly lim Ulrich sequence.
-Then $e(R)\leq e(S)$. \end{theoremB*}
+\begin{theoremB*}[=\autoref{thm:limUlrichimpliesLech}] Let $(R,\m)\to (S,\n)$ be a flat local extension of Noetherian local rings such that $R$ is a domain.
+If $R$ admits a weakly lim Ulrich sequence, then $e(R)\leq e(S)$. \end{theoremB*}

-Since Ulrich modules were introduced in \cite{UlrichGorensteinringsandModuleswithHighgenerators}, a fundamental open question is their existence.
-One difficulty in the general case is that we do not know the existence of small Cohen--Macaulay modules.
-However, even if we restrict ourselves to Cohen--Macaulay rings, the existence of Ulrich modules is not known (even in dimension two or graded dimension three!).
-In fact, only in some very limited cases (e.g., rings with strong combinatorial properties) could we establish the existence of Ulrich modules, and the method is usually difficult: for example see \cite{HerzogUlrichBacklinLinearMCMoverStrictcompleteintersections} or \cite{EisenbudSchreyerWeymanResultantsChowforms}.
+Ulrich modules were introduced in \cite{UlrichGorensteinringsandModuleswithHighgenerators}, under the name maximally generated maximal Cohen--Macaulay modules.
+However the existence of such modules is known only in a few special cases; for example, strict complete intersections \cite{HerzogUlrichBacklinLinearMCMoverStrictcompleteintersections}, and rings with strong combinatorial properties such as generic determinantal rings \cite{BrunsRomerWiebeDeterminantalUlrich} and Veronese subrings of polynomial rings \cite{EisenbudSchreyerWeymanResultantsChowforms,SaccochiThesis}.
+One of the difficulties is that we do not know the existence of small Cohen--Macaulay modules.
+But even over Cohen--Macaulay rings, the existence of Ulrich modules is only known when the dimension of the ring is at most one (or at most two in the standard graded case, see \cite{BrennanHerzogUlrichMaximallygeneratedCohenMacaulayModules,EisenbudSchreyerWeymanResultantsChowforms}).

-The main contribution of this paper shows that, on the other hand, weakly lim Ulrich sequences {\it always} exist for standard graded rings of positive characteristic.
-This vastly generalizes, in certain sense, our understanding of Ulrich-like modules, and it leads to the aforementioned result on Lech's conjecture in characteristic $p>0$.
-The characteristic $0$ case of Theorem A then follows from a reduction to characteristic $p>0$ argument.
+The main contribution of this paper is to prove that, in contrast with Ulrich modules, weakly lim Ulrich sequences exist over any standard graded ring over a perfect field of characteristic $p>0$.
+This leads to the aforementioned result on Lech's conjecture in positive characteristic.
+The characteristic $0$ case of Theorem A then follows from reduction to characteristic $p>0$.